NiJen/dotfiler/README.md

 If you are wondering, how does dotfiler work inside, I'll tell you.

 First of all, it walks through all files and all environments collecting all dirs, mentioned in more than one environment and files.
-If file with same filename exits in few environments, this is an error and `dot` will tell you they are conflicting.
+If file with same filename exits in few environments, this is an error and `dotfiler` will tell you they are conflicting.

 Having this dirs/files tree, it generates pairs source — target, where source is a file inside the environment dir and target is where it should be in your home dir.

-After this data is ready, `dot` generates one or more actions for each pair.
+After this data is ready, `dotfiler` generates one or more actions for each pair.
 Actions could be `rm`, `mkdir`, `link`, `already-linked` and `error`.
 Which action will be generated, depends on the current file system's state and previously generated actions.
 Here is a simple example:

 This is a structure of the `~/.dotfiles` with two separate enviroments `zsh` and `emacs`: